Jingle Bell Ball: 2015

-Dave Berry and Lisa Snowdon revealed that 2015's event would once again be hosted at London's O2 Arena on Saturday and Sunday, 5–6 December, during Capital Breakfast on 2 November.
+Dave Berry and Lisa Snowdon revealed that 2015's event would once again be hosted at London's O2 Arena on 5–6 December.
 For the first time since 2013, the sponsor was Coca-Cola.
-Tickets were released on 5 November, with pre-sales occurring in the week leading up to it.
 Both headliners were announced on Friday, 6 November, on Capital Breakfast.
 On 23 November, Tinie Tempah and Katy B were added to the line-up, whilst Carly Rae Jepsen was added the following day.
 For the first time, Little Mix performed for both nights.
 Ariana Grande was supposed to perform on Saturday but withdrew for unknown reasons.
-Marvin Humes confirmed via Twitter he was doing a pre-show DJ Set on both days.
-On 5 December, Coldplay was the headliners and Justin Bieber was the headliner on 6 December.
+Marvin Humes confirmed via Twitter he was doing a pre-show DJ set on both days.
+On 5 December, Coldplay were the headliner, and Justin Bieber was the headliner on 6 December.